EmilyGraceSeville7cf/EmilyGraceSeville7cf/README.md

 Primarily I utilize PowerPoint program for editing presentations, however when it's faster to modify existing Google Slides presentation without porting it to aforementioned tool, I use Google Slides.
-The last one is used on my own machine dedicated mainly for programming when the access to my girlfriend's laptop is not possible.
+The last one is used on my own machine dedicated mainly for programming.

 > :thought_balloon: I would love to use OnlyOffice instead of PowerPoint as it's more cross-platform than PowerPoint, however on Linux the aforementioned one